tlwilliams895/curriculum-docs/src/building/setup.rst

    $ git clone http://github.com/LaunchCodeEducation/curriculum-module-template SITE_NAME

 Move into the new project directory.
-Make the module template repository the new site’s ``upstream`` remote, for ease of updating the site when the ``curriculum-module-template`` repository is updated:
+Make the module template repository the new site's ``upstream`` remote, for ease of updating the site when the ``curriculum-module-template`` repository is updated:

 ::